brianreumere/porkbun-automatic-dns/README.md

 # pbad

 This script is intended to be used as a cron job to maintain the accuracy of multiple A or AAAA DNS records for a [Porkbun](https://porkbun.com/)-managed domain.
-External IP address discovery is done via a network interface, [OpenDNS](http://www.opendns.com), or a custom command piped to standard input.
-The result is compared to the value of each record in `RECORD-NAMES`.
+External IP address discovery is done via the Porkbun API, a network interface, or a custom command piped to standard input.

 This project is inspired by [gandi-automatic-dns](https://github.com/brianreumere/gandi-automatic-dns).